-We thank CMS for the thoughtful approach to rolling out ECDS reporting and appreciate the transition plan to continue to collect both traditional as well as the ECDS version of measures for a period.
+We thank CMS for the thoughtful approach to rolling out ECDS reporting and appreciate the transition plan to continue to collect both traditional as well as ECDS version of measures for a period.
 This dual reporting will prevent a gap in quality oversight for these critical measures.
-We advise dual mandatory reporting until CMS can score and benchmark the newly introduced ECDS measures to support continuous quality oversight for all QHP issuers.
+We advise dual mandatory reporting until CMS can score and benchmark the newly introduced ECDS measures to support continuous quality oversight for all QHP Issuers.

-Dual reporting of both traditional and ECDS methods for a transitional period for the forthcoming measures will allow for industry-wide learning, adjustments and investments by QHP issuers and providers.
-This phased approach will safeguard against having a period without the ability to assess performance on key quality indicators.
+Dual reporting of both traditional and ECDS methods for a transitional period for the forthcoming measures will allow for industry-wide learning, adjustments and investments by QHP Issuers and providers.
+Critically this phased approach will safeguard against having a period without the ability to assess performance on key quality indicators.
 Maintaining momentum without any gap in scoring or benchmarking is an essential component of an effective quality program.

-To that end, when the measure steward, NCQA, retires cervical cancer screening (CCS), immunizations for adolescents (IMA), and childhood immunization status (CIS), we agree that CCS-E, IMA-E, and CIS-E measures should be submitted mandatorily, but we strongly encourage that either the traditional or ECDS measures are scored in

-RY2026/MY2025 to prevent gaps in oversight and performance assessment.
-If QRS is unable to maintain CCS, IMA, and CIS once NCQA has retired the traditional version of these measures, then we would advise that CCS-E, IMA-E, and CIS-E are immediately scored in RY2026/MY2025.
-Our understanding is that the performance differences between the traditional and ECDS versions of these measures is not so substantial that a gap year is required before scoring.
+To that end, when the measure steward, NCQA, retires CCS, IMA, and CIS, we agree that CCS-E, IMA-E, and CIS-E measures should be submitted mandatorily, but we strongly encourage that either the traditional or ECDS measures are scored in RY2026/MY2025 to prevent gaps in oversight and performance assessment.
+If QRS is unable to maintain CCS, IMA, and CIS once NCQA has retired the traditional version of these measures, then we advise that CCS-E, IMA-E, and CIS-E are immediately scored in RY2026/MY2025.
+Our understanding is that the performance differences between the traditional and ECDS versions of these measures are not so substantial that a gap year is required before scoring.
 We also are aware that NCQA has transitioned to the ECDS version of these measures for Medicaid and Commercial, therefore there is minimal administrative burden for plans to also transition their Exchange line of business.
+Since 2022, WA carriers have been required to include cervical cancer screening as a measure on their QIS, and WAHBE set a performance standard for this measure.
+Given our marketplace's focus on this measure, it is important that the carriers' efforts are calculated as part of the 2026 RY.